FRRouting/frr/doc/user/ospfd.rst

 .. index:: no ip ospf dead-interval
 .. clicmd:: no ip ospf dead-interval

-.. _ip-ospf-dead-interval-minimal:

-    Set number of seconds for
-    RouterDeadInterval timer value used for Wait Timer and Inactivity Timer.
+   Set number of seconds for RouterDeadInterval timer value used for Wait Timer and Inactivity Timer.
 This value must be the same for all routers attached to a common network.
 The default value is 40 seconds.

    If 'minimal' is specified instead, then the dead-interval is set to 1 second and one must specify a hello-multiplier.
 The hello-multiplier specifies how many Hellos to send per second, from 2 (every 500ms) to 20 (every 50ms).
    Thus one can have 1s convergence time for OSPF.
 If this form is specified, then the hello-interval advertised in Hello packets is set to 0 and the hello-interval on received Hello packets is not checked, thus the hello-multiplier need NOT be the same across multiple routers on a common link.

 .. index:: ip ospf hello-interval (1-65535)
 .. clicmd:: ip ospf hello-interval (1-65535)